practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/V/README.md

 Further benefit: V belongs to a group of languages that don't show [memory leaks](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/15%20-%20memory%20leak%20detection%20with%20Valgrind#memory-leak-detection-with-valgrind) after program exit.

 When I started to code my microbenchmark program in V, I was already aware of the controversies surrounding it.
-This can easily be searched in the Internet.
+Those can easily be searched in the Internet.

 ---